arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.24.2021

+"Nekonomics" refers to the positive economic impact of having a cat mascot.
+[Tama the cat](<https://en.wikipedia.org/wiki/Tama_(cat)#cite_note-4>), who served as station master of Kishi Station, is a popular example of this phenomenon.

 ### 4.23.2021